grahamwaters/Faker/README.md

 ## Basic Usage

+Faker's documentation can be found [here](https://faker.readthedocs.io/en/master/).
+It is a fantastic resource, and I highly recommend you check it out.

 Here is a simple example of how to use Faker to generate a name, address, and email.

 ```python